kidus-der/kidus-der/README.md

 ### :man_technologist: About Me!

-- :telescope: I have experience as a Machine Learning Intern contributing to the development and implementation of AI-generated Deepfake Detection software aimed at universally identifying AI-generated/filtered/modified content accurately.
+- :telescope: I currently work as a Machine Learning Engineer Intern at [Scam.ai](https://www.scam.ai/), contributing to the development and implementation of AI-generated Deepfake Detection software aimed at universally identifying AI-generated/filtered/modified content accurately.

 - :books: I have co-authored research papers(submitted @ IEEE) on the efficiency of current deepfake detection models and their ability to generalise across different generative AI families (currently available on arxiv: https://arxiv.org/abs/2502.10920) and how accurate SOTA Multi-Modal LLMs are at detecting deepfake images (currently available on arxiv: https://arxiv.org/abs/2503.20084)